18 Vayasu: Soundtrack

-Release
+Release and reception

 18 Vayasu was initially scheduled to release on 28 July 2012, but ultimately released almost a month later, on 24 August.

-Critical reception

 Vivek Ramz of In.com wrote, "Even though Director Paneer Selvam has a new premise, he lets it go loose with lot of loopholes in the script.
 He has tried to make the offbeat theme into a mainstream one and failed miserably in doing the same."
 K.R.
-Manigandan of The Hindu wrote that Johnny was unconvicing because his character was not well etched, but praised Gayathrie's performance and the cinematography, concluding, "18 Vayasu is a film that could have been a lot better, had the script been taut".
+Manigandan of The Hindu wrote that Johnny was unconvincing because his character was not well etched, but praised Gayathrie's performance and the cinematography, concluding, "18 Vayasu is a film that could have been a lot better, had the script been taut".
 Malini Mannath from The New Indian Express wrote, "18 Vayasu does make the effort.
 But it falls short of Renigunta, which had a far more coherent screenplay and a more gripping narrative".
 The Times of India wrote, "A tighter editing could have made 18 Vayasu, more thrilling to watch.
 Panneerselvam also could have etched out the supporting cast better".